A-L-A/MUZIKA/README.md

 # MUZIKA: Where East African Beats Meet Tech 🎵

  MUZIKA is here to rock your world (and your eardrums).
+Visit the live version at https://muzika-frontend.onrender.com/

 ## Quick Start